iftechfoundation/discoggin/README.md

 (Yes, you can have two sessions playing the same game.
 In case the Tuesday and Thursday crowds have similar tastes.
 Each session is its own "save slot".)

 Sessions and games not played for thirty days will be discarded.

+## Limitations

+At present, Discoggin can only play Glulx games (file suffix `.ulx` or `.gblorb`).
+It does not support extended display features like graphics, sound, or hyperlinks.

+`UNDO` is currently not working.

+There is currently no way to download save files.
+Similarly, you can create a transcript, but there is no way to view it.

 ## Slash commands